Multiple people shot at Morgan State University dorm

 Multiple people shot at Morgan State University dorm; police ask students to shelter in place

-They are asking everyone to shelter in place and avoid the area.
+They asked everyone on campus to shelter in place and avoid Thurgood Marshall Hall and the Murphy Fine Arts Center.
+The shelter-in-place order was lifted just after 12:30 a.m.

-The Baltimore-based HBCU kicked off its homecoming festivities this week.
+The Baltimore-based HBCU kicked off its homecoming events this week.
 On Tuesday, the school held its annual Mister and Miss Morgan State University Coronation Ball.

 This is a developing story.
 Check back with FOX 5 for updates.